PHI and PII: How they impact HIPAA compliance and your marketing strategy

 Even data collected from marketing pages and used in retargeting campaigns may constitute PHI.
 We have mentioned 18 types of data, including names, addresses, and medical records, but also user IDs and IPs often used to recognize visitors across channels.
 In most cases, using this information for marketing also requires the patient’s authorization and an advertising or analytics platform that allows PHI and provides enough data protection.

-Most marketing and analytics platforms, including Google Analytics, forbid using PHI data in their products.
+Most marketing and analytics platforms, including Google Analytics, don’t permit the use of PHI data in their products.

 It means you must either make an extra effort to avoid passing any trace of PHI to your analytics, or switch to an analytics platform that will help you process patient data with the proper safeguards.

-Read more about it here: Is your analytics project HIPAA-compliant?
+Read more about it: Is your analytics project HIPAA-compliant?
 A handy checklist

 Consider investing in a safe first-party data ecosystem to use PHI in a way that fully respects HIPAA.
 Combining data from multiple touchpoints, including your analytics, email marketing software, customer management platforms, and offline sources, opens up many possibilities when done with full respect for patient privacy.
 Such marketing activities are possible with trusted business partners ready to meet the requirements of HIPAA.